Philadelphia Police Department: Notable investigations

-Present day
+Organization

 The PPD employs over 6,400 sworn officers and over 800 civilian personnel, and patrols an area of 369.4 km2 (142.6 mi2) with a population of almost 1.5 million.
-The department is subdivided into 21 patrol districts, and like many other large municipal police forces, it incorporates many special units such as a K-9 squad, SWAT, bomb squad, community relations unit, and marine unit.
-The highest-ranking officer is Commissioner Danielle Outlaw.
+The department is subdivided into 21 patrol districts, and like many other large municipal police forces, it incorporates many special units such as a K-9 Unit, SWAT, Bomb Squad, Community Relations Unit, Marine Unit, Narcotics Unit, and Highway Patrol Unit.

-Organization

-The head of the PPD is the commissioner, who is appointed by the mayor.
-The current commissioner is Danielle Outlaw (2020 - present).
+The head of the PPD is the Police Commissioner, who is appointed by the Mayor.
+The current Commissioner is Kevin Bethel.

-Under the commissioner are two three-star deputy commissioners.
+Under the Commissioner are two three-star Deputy Commissioners.
 The First Deputy Commissioner heads Field Operations.
 The Deputy Commissioner and Chief Administrative Officer heads Organizational Services, Strategy, and Innovation.

-The Office of Field Operations is headed by the three-star First Deputy Commissioner of Field Operations, currently Myron Patterson (2016 – Present).
+The Office of Field Operations is headed by the three-star First Deputy Commissioner of Field Operations.
+The current First Deputy Commissioner is John Stanford.
 The force comprises two commands, Patrol Operations and, Specialized Operations and Homeland Security; each command is headed by a two-star Deputy Commissioner.
-The Specialized Operations and Homeland Security command is headed by a two-star Deputy Commissioner, currently Dennis Wilson, and divided into two bureaus, Specialized Investigations and Homeland Security Bureau; each is headed by a chief inspector and further subdivided into several units.
+The Investigations Command is headed by a two star Deputy Commissioner.
+The two star Deputy Commissioner of Investigations is in charge of the Detective Divisions and Special Investigation Units/Divisions.
+The Detective Bureau is divided into two elements, with one Chief Inspector overseeing Detective Divisions, and a second Chief Inspector overseeing Special Investigation Units.

-The Office of Organizational Services, Strategy, and Innovation is headed by the three-star Deputy Commissioner and Chief Administrative Officer, currently Dennis Wilson is fulfilling these duties in addition to his normal duties.
+The Office of Organizational Services, Strategy, and Innovation is headed by the three-star Deputy Commissioner and Chief Administrative Officer.

-Patrol Operations is headed by a two-star Deputy Commissioner of Patrol Operations, currently Melvin Singleton, who oversees both the patrol and detective units.
+Patrol Operations is headed by a two-star Deputy Commissioner of Patrol Operations.
 Patrol Operations is divided into two regional commands, Regional Operations Command (North) and Regional Operations Command (South).
-Each regional command is headed by a chief inspector, and is subdivided into three divisions (ROC-North: East, Northwest, Northeast; ROC-South: Central, Southwest, South).
-Each division is headed by an inspector.
+Each regional command is headed by a Chief Inspector, and is subdivided into three divisions (ROC-North: East, Northwest, Northeast; ROC-South: Central, Southwest, South).
+Each patrol division is headed by an Inspector.
 A division comprises three or four districts; there are 21 patrol districts in all, and each district is headed by a captain.
-Each district is subdivided into three or four police service areas (PSA's), each headed by a lieutenant, for a total of 64 PSA's citywide.
+Each District is subdivided into three or four police service areas (PSA's), each headed by a Lieutenant, for a total of 64 PSA's citywide.

 In January 2013, Commissioner Ramsey announced changes to the command structure of the department lowering the number of deputy commissioners from 9 to 6.
 Ramsey only replaced one of the deputies who was promoted from staff inspector of the Internal Affairs Bureau to deputy commissioner of the Office of Professional Responsibility.